 All harbor porpoise data were derived from controlled exposure experiments on captive animals; there are no data available on responses of wild porpoises to sonar or sonar-like signals.
-For harbor porpoises, a large enough aggregation of controlled exposure studies to captive animals exists that a risk function could be developed.
+For harbor porpoises, a large enough aggregation of controlled exposure studies to captive animals exists that they data could be included here in the development of the sensitive species risk function.
 Eight studies were conducted at SEAMARCO over 25 years using a variety of sonar and sonar-like sources.
 Note that all these exposures occurred in an enclosed area and so at relatively close range.
+Some individuals were tested more than once, for different sources or exposure paradigms.
+Each individual is represented in the Navy Behavioral Response function only once per study, at the lowest received level at which a moderate to severe response occurred; therefore, individuals may have been included more than once if they participated in more than one study.